Library Law

-You don’t have to be an attorney in order to be a library director, but you do need to under the basics of many state and federal laws that affect your library.
+You don’t have to be an attorney to be a library director, but you do need to understand the basics of many state and federal laws that affect your library.
 You should also know about any local ordinances that might pertain to your library.

 Legal requirements that may most seriously affect the library are in its fiscal management, personnel, policy, buildings, and political dealings.
-When making decisions in these areas, be careful.
-If some action that the library is about to take seems controversial, it should send up a warning flag and you should consider whether your action might have some legal ramifications.
+Be careful when making decisions in these areas.
+If an action the library is about to take seems controversial, it should send up a warning flag.
+You should consider whether your action might have legal ramifications.

 State Library Laws

-The section of Idaho Code that deal specifically with city and district libraries are found in Title 33: Education.
+The sections of Idaho Code that deal with city and district libraries are found in Title 33: Education.

-These laws cover responsibilities of trustees and librarians, annual reports, the appointment or election of trustees, donations to libraries, the establishment of new libraries, the consolidation of existing libraries, and the annexation of unserved territory.
+These laws cover annual reports, the responsibilities of trustees and librarians, the appointment or election of trustees, donations to libraries, the establishment of new libraries, the consolidation of existing libraries, and the annexation of unserved territory.

 Public Library District Trustee Elections